 - Campervan toilet box

 If you have a small, portable unit, you can conveniently store this in a campervan toilet box (a container designed for discretion).
 Some boxes are even meant to be aesthetically pleasing by showcasing unique patterns and designs.

 On the flip side, if you’re installing a larger toilet, you need to carve out a space in your van.
 If you have enough room, you can set up a fully functioning bathroom complete with a toilet, conversion van sink and shower.
 Alternatively, you can conserve space by putting your toilet in the shower stall.

 Will My Van Toilet Smell? | Tips for Keeping Your Van Fresh

 One of the biggest downsides of having your own van toilet is the risk of odors.
-In general, models that are not connected to a drainage or plumbing system (such as campervan portable toilets) are more likely to cause odor than others.
+In general, models that are not connected to a drainage or plumbed water system (such as campervan portable toilets) are more likely to cause odor than others.
 However, this doesn’t mean flushable toilets are exempt from smells — to put it simply, if you have a toilet in your van, you’re going need to take a few sanitary precautions.
 Here are our recommendations:

 - Empty regularly: Whether your waste is stored in a bucket toilet or a black tank, it’s important that you empty it regularly.
 Ideally, waste should not linger in the space for more than a few days (with the exception of solid waste in composting toilets).